 Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Design Principles.
-Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Deemed-to-Comply provisions.
-Augment 5.1.6 P6 Augmen t 6.1.2 P2 Building height that creates no adverse impact on the amenity of adjoining properties or the streetscape by maintaining similar features of adjoining properties or the streetscape in terms of scale and proportions.
-The plate height of new dwellings, particularly the portions in view from the street's typical wall plate height to avoid an under scaled squat appearance.
+For all development that is not subject to the R-Codes, the following apply as Design Principles. provisions listed sect subject nt to clause 7.3 replace the De ions of the R-C to the R-Codes ned to Comply 1 (a) of the R-Code eemed to Comply re codes.
+For all devel the following appl nply provisions. es, the following equirements in the opment that is not Augment 5.1.6 P6 Building height that creates no adverse impact on the amenity of adjoining properties or the streetscape by maintaining similar features of adjoining properties or the streetscape in terms of scale and proportions.
+The plate height of new dwellings, particularly the portions in view from the street, should approximate the street's typical wall plate height to avoid an under scaled squat appearance.
 Note: The plate heights on Harley Street are typically around 40 courses, usually starting above limestone footings equal to the internal floor level.
-New 5.1.6 C6.1 Replace 6.1.2 C2 comply with the measurements Element Top of external wall (roof above) Top of external wall (concealed roof) Top of pitched roof Loft additions we wholly within the and where no we made to the dwappearance froot e 2 storeys and e following: Max allowable Heights for Two Storey Dwellings 7 metres 8 meters 10 metres vill be contained the roof space visible change is velling's and the street. front facing and gables to lofts to be storey for the Vehi cular Acc ess Augment 5.3.5 P5.1 Augmen t 6.3.5 P5 No crossovers to Harley Street unless the property has no other vehicular access opportunities.
-Setback of G arages a nd Carports 5 Augment 5.2.1 Augmen t 6.3.4 Maintain the absence of visually intrusive car storage facilities within the streetscape.
-Replace 5.2.1 C1.1, C1.2 and C1.5 Carports, garage car bays are to the rear of the p ROW access is property where Street Surveillance
+New 5.1.6 C6.1 Replace 6.1.2 C2 The maximum dwelling is to be comply with the measurements Element Top of external wall (roof above) Top of external wall (concealed roof) Top of pitched roof Loft additions wwholly within the and where no was made to the dwappearance froof The addition of Max allowable Heights for Two Storey Dwellings 7 metres 8 meters 10 metres vill be contained be roof space visible change is velling's method to lofts to be storey for the Vehi cular Acc ess Augment 5.3.5 P5.1 Augmen t 6.3.5 P5 No crossovers to Harley Street unless the property has no other vehicular access opportunities.
+Setback of G arages a nd Carports Augment 5.2.1 Augmen t 6.3.4 Maintain the absence of visually intrusive car storage facilities within the streetscape.
+Replace 5.2.1 C1.1, C1.2 and C1.5 Carports, garage car bays are to the rear of the p ROW access is property where Stree t Surveilla ance